-In the year ended 31 December 2015, Japan was Saudi Arabia's fourth biggest trading partner in terms of imports and its second biggest trading partner in terms of exports, accounting for SAR 37.3 billion (U.S.\$9.9 billion), or 5.7 per cent., of Saudi Arabia's total imports and SAR 80.7 billion (U.S.\$21.5 billion), or 10.6 per cent., of Saudi Arabia's total exports.
+In the year ended 31 December 2016, Japan was Saudi Arabia's fifth biggest trading partner in terms of imports and its second biggest trading partner in terms of exports, accounting for SAR 27.8 billion (U.S.\$7.4 billion), or 5.3 per cent., of Saudi Arabia's total imports and SAR 72.3 billion (U.S.\$19.3 billion), or 10.5 per cent., of Saudi Arabia's total exports.
 Saudi Arabia is the second largest export market for Japanese goods in the Gulf region and the leading market in terms of exports from the Gulf to Japan.
 Japanese companies, including leading industrial conglomerates like Sumitomo Corporation, have also made significant investments in Saudi Arabia's energy and refining sector.
 The Japan Bank for International Cooperation plays an important role in support of Japanese businesses and investments in Saudi Arabia, including in the energy and petrochemicals sectors.

 Saudi Arabia and Japan also collaborate in the areas of civil nuclear cooperation, security and combatting terrorism.
 Given the close economic relationship between the two countries, Japan provides Saudi Arabia with technical expertise and cooperation, and regularly provides training for Saudi professionals in sectors such as communications, broadcasting, mining, and manufacturing.
-Around 500 Saudi students are currently studying in Japan, principally under the Government's scholarship programme.
+A number of Saudi students are currently studying in Japan under the Government's scholarship programme.